 Since 2004, Mr. Koridze is giving lectures in various educational institutions.
 Currently, he is teaching Journalism Ethics and Writing at Caucasus Media School, Caucasus University.

-Mrs. Nino Dolidze works at the Georgian Institute of Public Affairs (GIPA) since 2004.
-She is a professor, Head of Public Administration Unit and Deputy Head of the Research Center.
-She conducts classes in public administration and organizational management and supervises student researches at doctorate, master and undergraduate programs.
+Mrs. Nino Dolidze works at the Ilia State University as the Professor, Deputy Dean at School of Business.
+Before she worked at Georgian Institute of Public Affairs (GIPA) as the Head of Public Administration Unit and Deputy Head of the Research Center.
+She conducted classes in public administration and organizational management and supervises student researches at doctorate, master and undergraduate programs.

 In 2016, under the supervision of Prof. J. Mahler from the George Mason University, USA, Nino Dolidze wrote a doctoral thesis on The Models of Training and Development in Georgian Public Sector and was awarded academic degree of Doctor of Social Sciences.

 Mrs. Dolidze is a co-editor of the GIPA online journal Politics and Democratization; she annually participates in international and local scientific conferences and workshops, publishes works on public administration issues.
 She is a co-author of several monographs, including Public Administration in Post-Communist Countries, Former Soviet Union, Central and Eastern Europe and Mongolia, published in 2013 by CRC Press.